pornmanut/resume/README.md

 # Resume

-This repository contains a resume built with Typeset.
+This repository contains a resume built with Typst